DenerBEM/WebApp_dashboard/README.md

 `Werkzeug==1.0.1`

 ### :muscle: Motivation for the project:
-My motivation for this project was to gain more experience in analysing and manipulating dataset, during a project we get a lot of knowledge, because we face our problems and difficulties, forcing us to many times search on google to find the correct piece of code.
-I can say that after had finished this project I'm more close to become a data scientist than before, and that's why I decided to do this project.
+My motivation for this project was to gain more experience in software engineering and write a modular and clean code.
+I tried to apply the good practices in my codes, writing comments and docstrings and needed.
+I already was familiarized with the wrangle part of the code, but the web development, the python modules, and mainly the deployement part, were the first time for me.